We are founded on stolen land and Indigenous people are still here.

 From creating a cultural easement for gathering rights, offering access to a space or writing us into your will or nonprofits dissolution documents, we are dreaming with our supporters to build many paths of radical reciprocity that are a part of rematriation and land return.

 Creative collaborations with our allies have opened up gardens to grow our food in, neighborhood projects have cultivated plants for us to make medicine with, and allies have opened their access to privatized land allowing us to create Lisjan and build ceremonial spaces including the first Ohlone arbor in territory for more than 200 years.
+But we still dont “own” land we can live on.

 Check out our in progress Recommended Reading List.